Essential AePS Compliance Guidelines: A Quick Guide for Banking Correspondents

 Keeping Your Training Current

 Your bank or the agencies you work with will provide regular training sessions.
-Make sure you attend these sessions diligently.
+Ensure you attend these sessions diligently.
 They will teach you about new AePS features, updated security protocols, and changes in compliance rules.
 Staying current means you can provide the best possible service and protect yourself and your customers from evolving risks.

 Pro Tip: Set a reminder on your phone or calendar for upcoming training sessions.
 Think of it as an essential meeting for your professional growth and the safety of your customers.